fpjspro/fingerprintjs.com/content/index/account-sharing.md

     impossible to measure the cost to your business without accurate detection.

-    **Assess the extent of account sharing for your website by booking a call with our sales team.** We will work with your team to set up a trial of FingerprintJS Account Sharing Prevention and help to estimate the impact on your business.
+    **Assess the extent of account sharing with our FREE account sharing assessment.** We will work with your team to set up a trial of FingerprintJS Account Sharing Prevention and estimate the potential revenue increase for your business.
-  buttonText: Book Your Call
+  buttonText: Get Your Free Assessment
   buttonHref: https://dashboard.fingerprintjs.com/signup
 ---